• Home

 “What?” you might rightly gasp, “a video game helping to build community?
 How could people staring at their phones build community?”

 First, a primer on Pokémon Go for the uninitiated.
-Unlike many an online game that pay real money, it’s a game for iPhones and Android phones (and tablets, I guess, but I’ve never seen anyone play on one) in which you walk around trying to capture various species of pokémon, the imaginary creatures originally introduced in 1996 as a game on the Nintendo Game Boy system and then later as a card game.
+It’s a game for iPhones and Android phones (and tablets, I guess, but I’ve never seen anyone play on one) in which you walk around trying to capture various species of pokémon, the imaginary creatures originally introduced in 1996 as a game on the Nintendo Game Boy system and then later as a card game.

 What’s special about it, what made it such a turning point in gaming, is that the field of play is the real world.
 You have to physically walk, with your phone, around the area to find and capture pokémon.
 The map of the neighborhood, when viewed through your phone, is dotted with poke stops (special areas where you can get new poke balls and tools, plus likelier places to find wild pokémon) and gyms (places to pit your pokémon against other people’s pokémon in non-lethal training battles).